ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 ---
 layout: post
 comments: true
-title: Salary Dynamics in the University of California
+title: The Rise and Demise of College Majors
 ---

 <figure>